Influence of penetration depth on jets on giant planets: equatorial jet direction, jet numbers, and jet energy fraction: Method

-where $q$ is the potential vorticity (PV), $\psi$ is the stream function satisfying $u=-\partial \psi/\partial y$ and $v=\partial \psi/\partial x$, $\zeta \equiv \partial v/\partial x - \partial u/\partial y$ is the vorticity, and $u$ and $v$ are velocities along $x$ and $y$, respectively. $\Omega$ is the planetary rotation rate, and $\beta=(-2\Omega/H)(dH/dy)$ is the planetary Potential Vorticity (PV) gradient due to the spherical geometry, determined by $H$, the column depth parallel to rotation axis (Fig.~\ref{fig:sketch-beta-h}). $L_d$ is the Rossby deformation radius, representing the effect of stratification in the atmosphere \cite{marcus1988numerical,marcus2004prediction}. $\mathcal{F}$ is the stochastic eddy source term used to parameterize the energy injection by convection or baroclinic eddies, whose magnitude depends on the energy injection rate $\varepsilon$. $\mu$ is the linear damping coefficient representing jet dissipation by the planet’s electromagnetic field at the bottom of the domain (Ohmic dissipation) \cite{liu2008constraints, french2012ab, soyuer2020constraining}.
-The strong linear damping is only present inside the tangent cylinder where the atmospheric column is in direct contact with the Ohmic dissipation layer. $\nu_h$ is the hyperviscosity coefficient to ensure numerical stability (a detailed description of the model configuration can be found in \textit{Supporting Information}).
-We carry out numerical simulations with four different energy injection rates ($\varepsilon = 5 \times 10^{-10}$, $2.9 \times 10^{-11}$, $1.7 \times 10^{-12}$, and $10^{-13}$) along with two different linear damping coefficients ($\mu = 5 \times 10^{-8}$ and $10^{-7}$), applying two different $\beta$ profiles to each simulation, representing the deep versus shallow scenario (Fig.~\ref{fig:sketch-beta-h}b~\&~d).
-Two different deformation radii are considered, one with $L_d\rightarrow\infty$ representing a bounded unstratified atmosphere, the other with a finite $L_d$ representing the internal mode in a stratified atmosphere.
-Using this model, we will demonstrate how the direction of the equatorial jet, the width and number of jets are governed by the jet penetration depth and the energy injected into the jets.
+where $q$ is the potential vorticity (PV), $\psi$ is the stream function satisfying $u=-\partial \psi/\partial y$ and $v=\partial \psi/\partial x$, $\zeta \equiv \partial v/\partial x - \partial u/\partial y$ is the vorticity, and $u$ and $v$ are velocities along $x$ and $y$, respectively. $\Omega$ is the planetary rotation rate, and $\beta=(-2\Omega/H)(dH/dy)$ is the planetary PV gradient due to the spherical geometry, determined by $H$, the column depth parallel to the rotation axis (Fig.~\ref{fig:sketch-beta-h}; see APPENDIX~\ref{app:model} for detailed derivation). $L_d$ is the Rossby deformation radius. $\mathcal{F}$ is the stochastic eddy forcing term used to parameterize the energy injection by convection or baroclinic eddies, whose magnitude depends on the energy injection rate $\varepsilon$.
+The forcing wavelength is set as small as possible ($4 L_{grid}$, where $L_{grid}$ is the grid size) to allow adequate resolution of the energy cascade to larger scales \citep{maltrud1991energy,vallis1993generation}. $\mu$ is the linear damping coefficient representing jet dissipation by the planet’s electromagnetic field at the bottom of the domain \citep[Ohmic dissipation;][]{liu2008constraints,perna2010magnetic, french2012ab, soyuer2020constraining}.
+The strong linear damping is only present inside the TC, where the atmospheric column is in direct contact with the Ohmic dissipation layer. $\nu_h$ is the hyperviscosity coefficient to ensure numerical stability.
+A detailed description of the model configuration can be found in APPENDIX~\ref{app:model}.